How Much Do Concrete Footings Cost in 2025?

 The type of footing you should use aligns with the type of foundation poured.
 Thicker footings tend to cost more.
 There are two primary footing types:

-• Continuous footings extend the entire length of the foundation and can extend beyond the sides for a wider base that distributes the load of the walls above into the soil below.
+• Continuous footings: These extend the entire length of the foundation and beyond the sides for a wider base that distributes the load of the walls above into the soil below.

-• Pad footings are installed beneath a more concentrated load, such as a single pier or column, rather than an entire wall.
+• Pad footings: These are installed beneath a more concentrated load, such as a single pier or column, rather than an entire wall.

-Before you pour footings, have the soil tested at your project site.
-Different types of soils have different load-bearing capabilities, so you’ll need to know the soil type to ensure you use the right strength and amount of materials.
+Have the soil tested at the project site before pouring footings.
+Different soil types have different load-bearing capabilities, so knowing the soil type helps ensure you use the right strength and amount of materials.

 Soil is generally more stable when it contains more rock.
-For example, crystalline bedrock can bear the heaviest loads, while clay is the least resilient soil type.
-Weaker soil will need wider, more expensive footings to compensate for its reduced weight-bearing capacity.
+Crystalline bedrock can bear the heaviest loads, while clay is the least resilient soil type.
+Weaker soil needs wider, more expensive footings to compensate for its reduced weight-bearing capacity.

 Different types, widths, and quantities of footings are needed depending on the type of home you’re building.
 A single-story home will exert much less pressure on the soil than a two- or three-story home.
 The home’s layout is also a factor in determining the size and number of footings needed.

 Check your local building codes.
-Building codes vary by state and municipality and tend to be stricter in some parts of the country than in others.
+Building permit costs vary by state and municipality and tend to be stricter in some parts of the country than others.
 If your area requires more substantial footings, they will take up more of your budget.

 Climate

-Broadly, your local climate also dictates the type of footings you’ll need, how to install them, and how much it costs to dig footings.
-For example, concrete deteriorates more quickly in hotter climates, so you may need to pay more for material with added preservatives or treatments.
+Local climate also dictates the type of footings you’ll need, how to install them, and how much it costs to dig footings.
+For example, concrete deteriorates faster in hotter climates, so you may need to pay more for material with added preservatives or treatments.
 On the other hand, footings in cold climates may need to sit deeper to get below the frost line and prevent upheaval or shifting from freezing and thawing.

 FAQs